Jedediah Smith Redwoods State Park

 Jedediah Smith Redwoods State Park is a state park of California, United States, preserving old-growth redwoods along the Smith River.
 It is located along U.S. Route 199 approximately 9 mi east of Crescent City.
 The park is named after explorer Jedediah Smith, and is one of four parks cooperatively managed as Redwood National and State Parks.
 The other parks include the Del Norte Coast Redwoods State Park, Prairie Creek Redwoods State Park, and Redwood National Park.
-The 10430 acre park was established in 1929 and designated part of the California Coast Ranges International Biosphere Reserve in 1983.
+The 42.2 km2 park was established in 1929 and designated part of the California Coast Ranges International Biosphere Reserve in 1983.